jdhwpgmbca/pcapture/README.md

 - The docker `--net=host` flag is a problem on Windows.
 At this point in time, it doesn't work at all because there's no bridging between the Docker Linux VM and the Windows physical interface.
   As a workaround, I've removed the `--net=host` and added `-p 8080:8080` flags.
 However, while you can connect to the interface and capture packets, you're only able to do it on the Docker private network - which isn't really useful.
 - I'm now using an `Alpine Linux` based `Docker` image, and use `tcpdump` rather than Wireshark's `dumpcap` program.
+This takes *MUCH* less time to build, and produces a much smaller Docker image than the Ubuntu based image I was using before.
 - I can always switch back to Wireshark's `dumpcap` if we need it, but that would greatly increase the Docker image size.
+This is mostly due to the fact that dumpcap isn't packaged separately from Wireshark, and Wireshark has a lot of graphical user interface dependencies.
 - It's unlikely that you'll be able to run the Docker image inside a `Kubernetes` cluster, because `Kubernetes` uses separate internal Pod networks.
 Most traffic is redirected into Kubernetes clusters via LoadBalancer and Ingress resources.
 - You may want to write a separate standalone client web application to furthur separate the `frontend-client` from the `backend-service` in terms of security.
 - There's now an `add_filter.ps1` script that *MUST* be used after installation to add/remove capture filters.
 The add_filters.ps1 script, like all the other PowerShell scripts in the directory reads the `.env` file for environment